munificent/craftinginterpreters/book/classes.md

 ```

 When we first evaluate the class definition, we create a LoxFunction for
 `taste()`.
-Its closure is the environment surrounding the class definition, the
+Its closure is the environment surrounding the class, in this case
-global one.
-So the LoxFunction we store in the class's method map looks like:
+the global one.
+So the LoxFunction we store in the class's method map looks
+like so:

 <img src="image/classes/closure.png" alt="The initial closure for the method." />

-When we evaluate the `.` expression in `cake.taste`, we create a *new*
+When we evaluate the `.` expression in `cake.taste`, we create a new environment
-environment that binds `this` to the object the method is accessed from (here,
+that binds `this` to the object the method is accessed from (here, `cake`).
+Then
-`cake`).
-Then we make a new LoxFunction with the same code as the original one,
+we make a *new* LoxFunction with the same code as the original one, but that
-but that using that new environment as its closure:
+using that new environment as its closure:

 <img src="image/classes/bound-method.png" alt="The new closure that binds 'this'." />

 This is the LoxFunction that gets returned when evaluating the get expression
 for the method name.
-When that function is later called by the `()` expression,
+When that function is later called by a `()` expression,
-we create a new environment for the method body as usual:
+we create an environment for the method body as usual:

 <img src="image/classes/call.png" alt="Calling the bound method and creating a new environment for the method body." />

-The parent of that environment is now the new enviroment where `this` is bound,
+The parent of the body environment is the enviroment we created earlier to bind
-so any accesses of `this` inside the body successfully resolve to the correct
+`this` to the current object.
+Thus any accesses of `this` inside the body
-object.
+successfully resolve to that instance.

-Reusing our existing machinery for managing environments to handle `this` also
+Reusing our environment code for implementing `this` also takes care of
-takes care of interesting cases where methods and functions and interact,
+interesting cases where methods and functions and interact, like:
-like:

 ```lox
 class Thing {